R&D Pilot Project Awards

 At the conclusion of a pilot study and within one year of the project start, a researcher must submit a progress report to the Instruct Executive Committee.
 On the basis of this report a researcher may exceptionally seek to extend the pilot study.
 As before, the approval decision will rest with the Executive Committee.

-R&D calls will be published on the Instruct website.
+R&D calls now open on the Instruct website.

 Successful proposals to First Call for R&D pilot projects